john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 #### combining arrays

-There are two convenient methods to combine arrays in numpy, `concatenate` and `vstack`:
+There are two convenient methods for combining arrays in numpy, `concatenate` and `vstack`:

     >>> c = array([[1,2,3], [4,5,6]])
     >>> d = array([[5,6,7], [8,9,0]])